afontana1/critical-thinking/README.md

 > “We can judge our progress by the courage of our questions and the depth of our answers, our willingness to embrace what is true rather than what feels good.”

+> “The truth may be puzzling.
+It may take some work to grapple with.
+It may be counterintuitive.
+It may contradict deeply held prejudices.
+It may not be consonant with what we desperately want to be true.
+But our preferences do not determine what’s true.
+We have a method, and that method helps us to reach not absolute truth, only asymptotic approaches to the truth — never there, just closer and closer, always finding vast new oceans of undiscovered possibilities.
+Cleverly designed experiments are the key.”

 **David Hume**
 > “In our reasonings concerning matter of fact, there are all imaginable degrees of assurance, from the highest certainty to the lowest species of moral evidence.
 A wise man, therefore, proportions his belief to the evidence.”